Generating Less Certain Adversarial Examples Improves Robust Generalization: Decreasing Adversarial Certainty Helps Robust Generalization

-Recall that in Equation \ref{eq:EDAC optimization formulation}, $\mathcal{C}(\theta)$ defines the feasible region for optimizing adversarial certainty.
-Therefore, the answer should intuitively be positive within this region, i.e., decreasing adversarial certainty will increase test robust accuracy.
-To better answer this question with empirical evidence, we conduct a correlation analysis between adversarial certainty and robust generalization.
+\looseness=-1 Recall that in Equation~(\ref{eq:DAC optimization formulation}), $\mathcal{C}(\theta)$ defines the feasible region for optimizing adversarial certainty.
+Therefore, the answer would be affirmative within this region, i.e., decreasing adversarial certainty will increase test robust accuracy.
+To support the answer to this question with evidence, we conduct a correlation analysis between adversarial certainty and robust generalization.
 The results are illustrated in Figure~\ref{subfigure: correlation}.
-Specifically, we use an AT-trained model as the starting point, from which the heatmaps (Figure~\ref{figure: heatmaps_at_res}) are derived.
-Then, we separately update one more epoch on the model by EDAC using different step sizes (from 0.1 to 2.0) in extragradient steps to decrease adversarial certainty.
-Afterward, we measure the training-time adversarial certainty (i.e., the blue bars) and robust test accuracy (i.e., the orange curve) of the result models.
-As expected, adversarial certainty keeps decreasing with the increase in step size.
-Meanwhile, the model robustness first keeps improving, but it decreases when the step size is larger than 1.3.
-These results indicate that when the step size is appropriately selected, the optimized model parameters are still within the feasible search region, wherein lower training-time adversarial certainty corresponds to higher robustness.
-However, when the model is out of the feasible search region, decreasing adversarial certainty will not help improve robust generalization anymore.
+Specifically, we use an AT-trained model as the starting point, from which the heatmaps in Figure~\ref{figure: heatmaps_at_res} are derived.
+Then, we respectively update the model with one more epoch using DAC with different step sizes, ranging from $0.1$ to $2.0$, in the $\theta_{t}\rightarrow\theta_{t+0.5}$ step of Equation~(\ref{eq:DAC optimization formulation}) to decrease adversarial certainty.
+Finally, we measure the training-time adversarial certainty (i.e., the blue bars) and robust test accuracy (i.e., the orange curve) of the result models.
+Figure~\ref{figure: correlation analysis} shows that adversarial certainty keeps decreasing as the step size increases.
+Meanwhile, the model's robustness first keeps improving but then decreases when the step size is beyond the value of $1.3$.
+This result suggests that if the model parameters lie in the feasible search region with a properly selected step size, lower adversarial certainty leads to higher test robust accuracy.
+However, when the model is out of the feasible search region, decreasing adversarial certainty will no longer improve robust generalization.